Why implement an ERP for professional services companies?

 The definition of ERP is as follows: Enterprise Resource Planning.

-Behind the acronym lies a more precise definition of what an ERP is.
-It's software that enables you to manage a whole range of business processes on a single platform.
-An ERP is therefore a management software solution designed to facilitate business management.
+Behind the acronym, we need to define more precisely what an ERP is.
+It is a software that allows you to manage a whole set of business processes within a single platform.
+An ERP is therefore a management software solution that is intended to facilitate the management of the activity.

 There are many types of ERP adapted to every kind of business.
 The functionalities and contributions of the ERP will vary according to the users' needs.
 An ERP for a professional services company allows for the management of activities ranging from resource management to invoicing / invoice production.
 This type of ERP only offers benefits adapted to professional services companies; for example, stock management, focused on the sale of goods rather than the provision of services, does not benefit.

-ERP solutions for service companies will offer the following functionalities :
+ERPs for service companies will offer the following features:

 • Employee management